Greetings, long-suffering readers! Man, it’s been a while since I published anything here.

 If you hadn’t already deduced this, I’m the type of guy who loves to kill two birds with one stone.
 Convenience is important to me.
 So I decided I’d marry the concept of making Mum dinner with a column concept that’s been floating around in my brain for a while.

-A few months ago, The Girlfriend unearthed a cookbook that’s a decade older than we are.
+A few months ago, I’d unearthed a cookbook that’s a decade older than myself.
 Keep Cooking – The Maine Way by Marjorie Standish.
 The moment I laid eyes on it, I was fascinated.
 When I opened the cloth-trimmed hard cover, I was surprised to note that it was published by the Maine Sunday Telegram and printed right here in Augusta by something called KJ Printing.
 I know those initials!

 A brief flick through the book revealed culinary classics with some dishes that boggled the mind, not to mention the stomach.
 In particular, there were a lot of salads that involved combining flavored gelatin, something I’ve never seen outside of the dessert course, with seemingly unlikely ingredients such as cottage cheese, chopped pecans or even horseradish.

 I immediately envisioned cooking a grand meal “the Maine way,” alternating between traditional dishes and something a little more quirky, and putting the results – positive or otherwise – on the record.
-My enthusiasm was counterbalanced by The Girlfriend’s (completely reasonable) wariness to sit down for a nice slice of Jell-O with her meatloaf, so I put it on the proverbial back burner for awhile.
+My enthusiasm was counterbalanced by a wariness to sit down for a nice slice of Jell-O with my meatloaf, so I put it on the proverbial back burner for awhile.

 For the main course, my eye had been immediately drawn to Slumgullion: a beef and onion stew which Mrs. Standish suggested be served over mashed potatoes.
 Honestly, it was the name rather than the contents that lured me in, but the finished product did sound delicious.
 I thought the Maine Succotash would be another fine accompaniment, and another fun dish to pronounce.